openSUSE/news-o-o/_posts/2013-08-12-opensuse-milestone-4.markdown

 ---

 [![128px-Icon-yast](//news.opensuse.org/wp-content/uploads/2013/08/128px-Icon-yast.png)](//news.opensuse.org/wp-content/uploads/2013/08/128px-Icon-yast.png)
 openSUSE Milestone 4, and final Milestone before starting the Beta process, is out for everyone to test.
-The process has worked out normally and although this Milestone came a few hours after it was planned, the process remains steady.Â openSUSE 13.1 is expected to be released in November of 2013 just in time for our second annual [openSUSE Summit](http://summit.opensuse.org).
+The process has worked out normally and although this Milestone came a few hours after it was planned, the process remains steady. openSUSE 13.1 is expected to be released in November of 2013 just in time for our second annual [openSUSE Summit](http://summit.opensuse.org).
 The summit will provide an excellent opportunity for you to meet the people who took your contributions and made them part of the final openSUSE product.
 There will be plenty to talk about and it is also a good opportunity for you to present on what your worked on for 13.1.
 Do not miss the fun!<!-- more -->

 ## openSUSE 13.1 M4